BSc (Hons), PG (Dip) in Counselling, Reg MBACP and EMDR UK

 Aspergers - help for parents and carers

-Individuals - £45 for counselling therapy, £55 for EMDR per session.
+Individuals - £45 to £55 for counselling therapy, £50 to £65 for EMDR per session.
 Discounts available for clients on low income

-Telephone/Skype - sessions up to 60 minutes £40 per session
+Telephone/online - sessions up to 60 minutes £50 per session

 If you wish to discuss your issues informally, please give me a call before arranging an initial session.
-Daytime and evening appointments are available in Bolton, Chorley and Preston areas.
-Telephone and Skype sessions offered nationwide.
+Daytime and evening appointments are available in Bolton, Chorley and Preston.
+Telephone and Zoom sessions offered nationwide.